Eruhitsuji/SFGPL/docs/en/SFGPL_docs.md

 |V2M|Verb|Modifier|lu|

 Verb to noun and noun to modifier are especially common.

+## Verb to Noun

 Verb to noun is used as in "This is building.".

 ```SFGPL
 ma gu so fi sa 'build'
 ```

+The verb of the original word can also be pre-conjugated according to [verb conjugation](#8-verb-conjugation).

+## Noun to Modifier

-Noun-to-Modifier is also used to create the equivalent meaning of a phrase that combines an English preposition and a noun.
+Noun to modifier is used to create the equivalent meaning of a phrase that combines an English preposition and a noun.
 In such cases, ```li``` and [DeterminerN](#12-determinern) are used in combination.
 "I live in Tokyo." in SFGPL becomes the following.
 In this case, ```pun``` is a determiner of location.